 More than 3500 infants die each year in the United States from sleep-related deaths.
-These deaths include sudden unexpected infant death syndrome (SUIDS), sudden infant death syndrome (SIDS), ill-defined deaths as well as accidental suffocation and strangulation.
+These deaths include sudden unexpected infant death syndrome (SUIDS), sudden infant death syndrome (SIDS), ill-defined deaths as well as accidental suffocation and strangulation in sleeping areas.
 While this number has decreased since the 1990s, it is still a prevalent problem for families with newborns.

 To help combat sleep-related deaths in infants, the American Academy of Pediatrics (AAP) provides Safe Sleep Guidelines for parents to help keep newborns safe and healthy.
-In October 2016, eight new guidelines were released for parents to follow.
-The guidelines are based on research conducted by the AAP and reflect standards to keep infants safe and healthy.
+The guidelines are based on research evidence and reflect standards to keep infants safe and healthy.